ZoopEcoEvo/.github/README.md

 # workflow
 Project folders and GitHub integrate nicely.
 There is, however, a specific workflow that should be followed to avoid confusion and merge conflicts.
+The approach we use is based on "GitHub flow".
+- See [https://docs.github.com/en/get-started/quickstart/github-flow](here) and [https://www.djmannion.net/code_review/](here) for more details.

 ## Project Setup
 - You work with me to design a project, from background justification to experimental design.
 When setting up a new project, it’s recommended to follow a **GitHub first, RProject second** approach.
 I will set up a repo on GitHub, as part of the ZoopEcoEvo organization (the main benefit here is that the project_template repo includes a pre-determined directory structure, appropriate file paths, .Rmd YAMLs, etc. to help minimize how much set-up time is required from you)